Zamiell/isaac-faq/README.md

 A crash means that the XML file is invalid, meaning that you messed up somewhere while editing the file.
 Start over from scratch and make tiny edits one at a time until you find the exact part the crashes the game.

-Another helpful troubleshooting tool is to use XML validation tools like [xmlvalidation.com](https://www.xmlvalidation.com/).
+Another helpful troubleshooting tool is validators like [xmlvalidation.com](https://www.xmlvalidation.com/).

 <br />